-The UCC5714x device provides a thermal shutdown function that can protect the driver when the internal temperature goes above the threshold.
-When the device exceeds the overtemperature threshold, the EN/ \overline{FLT} will be pulled low after the $t{OTP2FLT}$ propagation delay.
-The device will active again once the temperature falls below the threshold after t{FLTC} .
+The UCC5713x-Q1 devices provides the thermal shutdown function that can protect the driver when the internal temperature goes above threshold.
+When the it excess the overtemperature threshold, the EN/FLT will be pulled low after the $t{OTP2FLT}$ propagation delay.
+The device will active again once the temperature falls below the threshold after $t{FLTC}$ .